JanHerca/urantiapedia/output/wikijs/en/article/Chris_Moseley/annual_retreat_uk_ireland_2019.md

 ## About the Theme

 > _Do not entertain the idea that, since the Universal Father has delegated so much of himself and his power to others, he is a silent or inactive member of the Deity partnership.
 Aside from the personality domains and Adjuster bestowal, he is apparently the least active of the Paradise Deities, in that he allows his Deity co-ordinates, his Sons, and numerous created intelligences to perform so much in the carrying out of his eternal purpose.
-He is the silent member of the creative trio only in that he never does aught which any of his co-ordinate or subordinate associates can do._ [[UB 32:4.1](/en/The_Urantia_Book/32#p4_1)]
+He is the silent member of the creative trio only in that he never does aught which any of his co-ordinate or subordinate associates can do._ <a id="a52_589"></a>[[UB 32:4.1](/en/The_Urantia_Book/32#p4_1)]

 Jesus too was a greater delegator.
 He fashioned a team of apostles of different talents, backgrounds and spiritual capacities, allowing them to organise themselves and to make their own unique contribution.
 How are you going about the Father’s business?